Looking for some festive cheer during the winter? Here’s our guide to some of the best Christmas markets in Spain.

 It’s Christmas in Spain and ’tis the season for Spanish traditions such as munching on turrón, waiting on the winning numbers for El Gordo or heading to the best Christmas markets in Spain to do some holiday shopping.
 From an assortment of seasonal dulces (sweets) to the infamous caganer (pooping) figurines and elaborate Nativity scenes, Christmas markets in Spain have everything you need for preparing an authentic Spanish Christmas or finding Spanish-themed gifts.

-Here are some of the most known Christmas markets in Barcelona, Madrid, Seville, Granada and Costa del Sol to visit during the holiday season, typically running from December up until the first week of January.
+Here are some of the most well known Christmas markets in Barcelona, Madrid, Seville, Granada, Malaga, Valencia, Zaragoza and Córdoba, to visit that typically run from around the end of November up until early January.